aimfeld/CellMorphs/docs/index.md

 </div>

-Note that the ontogenetic development of a cellmorph can be very interesting.
+Note that the ontogenetic development of a CellMorph can be very interesting.
 Let's see how the monkey emerges over time (check out "praying monkey.ca" in the examples folder):

 <div class="center-table">
     <table class="steps-table">